 My previous resume was really weak and I used to spend hours adjusting it in Word.
 Now, I can introduce any changes within minutes.
 Absolutely wonderful!

-Police Officer Resume Sample You Can Copy and Use
+Police Officer Resume Example You Can Copy and Use

 Community-minded police officer with 4+ years of experience promoting public safety and preventing crime in an urban environment.
 Seeking to enforce laws as a peace officer at the Kelton Police Department.
 At SSPD, wrote request facilitating $60K in new vehicle funding and logged 15% more traffic citations than average.